| |

 Montessori Books

 Some homeschooling families choose to follow the education style pioneered by British educator Charlotte Mason .
 This style is characterized by an emphasis on real-life learning situations, nature and play, and “living books” – books that make subjects “come alive.”
-Another key element in the Charlotte Mason approach is favoring narration and writing over traditional test-taking.
+Another key element in the Charlotte Mason approach is the emphasis on narration and writing over traditional test-taking.

 Check out this great article on the Charlotte Mason method of homeschooling